fresher-unnamed-0b/TheWestSpringBible/README.md

 # TheWestSpringBible

-This repository houses some useful scripts and troubleshooting knowledge collected by the service desk team at WestSpring IT.
+This repository houses some useful scripts and troubleshooting knowledge collected by the team at WestSpring IT.

-ℹ️ WestSpring IT are not directly responsible for this repository or its contents.
-It's built and maintained by individuals within the company.
+ℹ️ The contents of this repository shouldn't be considered official WestSpring IT documentation.
+The company WestSpring IT are not afiliated with this repository, and it's completely populated and maintained by individual employees.

-**🚫 No client data is to be stored within this repository 🚫**
+**🚫 Under no circumstances should client data be stored within this repository 🚫**